Florida Conservation Corps

 • Experience entering data and retrieving reports for progress tracking.

-• Organize and/or participate in strike teams and service projects.
+• Manage and/or participate in strike teams and service projects.

-• Network and build relationships with natural resource professionals, volunteer managers, and event coordinators.
+• Network and build relationships with natural resource professionals.

 • Flyer and graphic design and development.